Welcome

 Click here for the partners and patrons

 Runner-up finalists in the Melbourne Prize for Music 2025 receive $1,000, supported by Fed Square.
+There are no finalists in the other categories.

 ABOUT THE ANNUAL MELBOURNE PRIZE – Since its establishment in 2005, the annual Melbourne Prize has become one of Australia’s most prestigious arts awards.
 Dedicated to supporting Victorian writers, musicians, and sculptors, it offers substantial career development opportunities while celebrating excellence, creativity, and talent.
 Operating on a three-year cycle, the prize alternates between the Melbourne Prize for Urban Sculpture, the Melbourne Prize for Literature and the Melbourne Prize for Music.